systragroup/quetzal/docker/README.md

  ``docker run -it --rm --entrypoint /bin/bash <docker_name>:<tag>``

- by default, you will be in `/var/task` which is where all your files (main.py for instance) the command `du -ah --max-depth=1` is usefull to see the size of each dir
+ by default, you will be in `/var/task` which is where all your files (main.py for instance) the command `du -ah --max-depth=1 | sort -rh` is usefull to see the size of each dir

 # Knowned issue